MA | PHD | FRGS | FSA (SCOT)

 I have been visiting the Isle of Man since 1947, when as a

-family we would spend our holidays there, travelling out on the passenger ships
+family we spent our holidays there, travelling out on the passenger ships

-from Liverpool.
-Later I returned as a journalist, and would visit regularly
+Later I returned as a journalist, and visited regularly

 over the years culminating in a walker’s guide to the island, and a position as